 Management Committee Chair: Jeffrey C. Hammes

-Hiring Partners: Stephanie Berdik & Matthew Cohn (Boston); Nader Boulos & Shelly Hirschtritt (Chicago); Anthony Speier (Houston); Diana Torres, Hamed Meshki, & Tana Ryan (Los Angeles); Jason Kanner, Lauren Casazza, & Ashley Gregory (New York); Jeremy Veit (Palo Alto/San Francisco); Daniel Donovan & Edwin U (DC); Li-Chien Wong (Asia); Sarah Jordan, William Burke & Matthew Elliott (London); Achim Herfs & Wolfgang Nardi (Munich)
+Hiring Partners: Stephanie Berdik & Matthew Cohn (Boston); Nader Boulos & Shelly Hirschtritt (Chicago); Anthony Speier (Houston); Diana Torres, Hamed Meshki, & Tana Ryan (LA); Jason Kanner, Lauren Casazza, & Ashley Gregory (NY); Jeremy Veit (Palo Alto/San Francisco); Daniel Donovan & Edwin U (DC); Li-Chien Wong (Asia); Sarah Jordan, William Burke & Matthew Elliott (London); Achim Herfs & Wolfgang Nardi (Munich)

 All U.S. offices:

 Summer associate: $3,654/week

 255 out of 256 (2Ls) (2018)